macromania/stt-microservice/docs/process-isolation.md

-## Review: How Process-Level Isolation Solves Native Memory Leaks
+# Review: How Process-Level Isolation Solves Native Memory Leaks

-Let me explain the fundamental difference between threading and process isolation, and why it's the only real solution for native memory leaks.
+This documentation explains the fundamental difference between threading and process isolation, and why process isolation solution helps dealing with native memory leaks.

-### 🔍 Current Architecture (Thread-Based)
+## Transcriptions Endpoint Architecture (Thread-Based)

-**What you have now:**
+**What is implemented:**

 ```python
 # In TranscriptionService._transcribe_async()